JaredU3077/jaredu3077.github.io/README.md

 # Network Engineer OS (Web Edition)

 A modern, interactive website that simulates a desktop operating system for network engineers.
-Built with HTML5, CSS, and JavaScript, this project showcases advanced UI/UX concepts, window management, and network visualization tools in a browser environment.
+Built with HTML5, CSS, and vanilla JavaScript, this project showcases advanced UI/UX concepts, window management, and network visualization tools in a browser environment.

 ## Project Overview